JayCabasag/JayCabasag/README.md

 _On top of that, I also have another GitHub account [JayCabasag99](https://github.com/JayCabasag99), which is where I frequently push my commits._

-I love programming.
-I know we sometimes hate it, but programming unlocks infinite knowledge in this modern era.

 About me, at the moment, I am particularly interested in web development.
 I often utilize `JavaScript/TypeScript` to develop web applications.
-I use `Node.js` and `React js` when I'm developing a full-stack application.
-I also use other programming languages like `Java` and `Go`.
-I use `Java` for Android application development, but I plan to build a backend or RESTful API using `Spring boot` Framework.
+I use `JavaScript/TypeScript` when I'm developing a web application starting from backend up to frontend developments.
+I use different frameworks for developing web applications like `NestJS`, `NodeJS`, `ExpressJS` for backend and `React JS`, `Next JS`, `Angular` for frontend.
+I am also knowledgeable with various databases like `MySQL`, `PostgreSQL`, `Firebase firestore` and `MongoDB`.

 Wanna chat or connect?
 Just send me an email at [Jay Cabasag](https://mail.google.com/mail/?view=cm&to=jaycabasag1999@gmail.com)